zeek/spicy/doc/autogen/types/unit.rst

 .. spicy:method:: unit::set_input unit set_input False void (i: iterator<stream>)

     Moves the current parsing position to *i*.
-The new position *i* must be located inside the range between the first bytes of the current unit (i.e., the result of ``self.input()``) and the current parsing position.
-If the new position is outside of that range, the method will throw a runtime exception.
+The iterator *i* must be into the input of the current unit, or the method will throw a runtime execption.

     Usage of this method requires the unit to be declared with the `%random-access` property.